ahalbert/ted/README.md

 ```

 I created an `awk` program to keep track of things and get the correct output.
 But I thought it was easier to express what I wanted as a state machine.
-Thus was born `fsaed`, a language for specifying state machines and using them to process files.
+Thus was born `ted`, a language for specifying state machines and using them to process files.

-An equivalent `fsaed` program:
+An equivalent `ted` program:

 ```
 startstate: /Starting.Procedure/ -> capture_begin